MicrosoftDocs/azure-dev-docs/articles/java/containers/containers-aks.md

 ## Determine appropriate VM SKU for AKS node pool

-Determine if the AKS node pool(s) that are available for your AKS cluster can fit the container memory and vCPU cores you are intending to use.
-If the AKS node pool can host the application then continue on.
+Determine if the AKS node pool(s) that are available for your AKS cluster can support the amount of container memory and vCPU cores that you are intending to use.
+If the AKS node pool can support the amount for the application then continue on.
 Otherwise provision a node pool that is appropriate for the amount of container memory and vCPU cores you are targeting.

 ## Set CPU requests and limits